kupehtci/DOCUMENTATION/AWS/AWS - ECR Elastic Container Registry.md

 ```

+## Scan on push

-You can enable to ECR to scan the images thgat are pushed
+You can enable to scan the images that are pushed with "scan on push" functionality,
+This feature, searches for common CVEs [^1]

+[^1]: CVEs or Common Vulnerabilities and Exposures [[CVEs Common Vulnerabilities and Exposures]]